-Tlg er Shark Веа aver Bee Ch eetah Yak Per nguin Alligator Goi rilla Monkey 1.
-The name comes from the Span ish word "el lagarto," which means "the lizard."
-2. A communicates through chemi cal scents called pheromones and through special dances.
-3. A is a good house guest.
-Their loo one where the family lives and socializes. dges typically contain two dens, one for drying off after entering an 4.
-If the Aztecs knew a may be close that modern day scientists doubt was actual e by, they'd use a string of chili peppers to keep it away.
-A practice ally effective.
+TIg ger Shark Be aver Bee Ch eetah Yak Pe nguin Alligator Go rilla Monkey 1.
+The name comes from the S panish word "el lagarto," which means "the lizard."
+2. A communicates through chances. nemical scents called pheromones and through special 3.
+A is a good house guest.
+The entering and one where the family live ir lodges typically contain two dens, one for drying off afteres and socializes.
+4. If the Aztecs knew a may be A practice that modern day scientists close by, they'd use a string of chili peppers to keep it away doubt was actually effective.
 5. In prehistoric times, a could grow as tall and weigh as much as a human.
-6. Every has a unique fingerprint jus st like humans.
-7. The is the world's fastest land ma ammal.
-8. A expresses affection and makes s peace with others through grooming.
-9. A uses its tail for extra balance w nen running and also for communication.
+6. Every has a unique fingerpri nt just like humans.
+7. The is the world's fastest land d mammal.
+8. A expresses affection and ma akes peace with others through grooming.
+9. A uses its tail for extra balance ce when running and also for communication.
 10. A wild doesn't reach full size until six to eight years of age.